St. Patrick’s Day is around the corner. It’s the kick off to spring and a perfect opportunity for children to explore how seeds grow!

 These are the supplies you will need for the Green Shamrock activity.

-He plants them, waters them and then waits.
+In the book Green Shamrocks, the rabbit plants the seeds, waters them and then waits.
 One day, he discovers his pot of shamrocks has disappeared and he sets off to search for it.

 He finds them just in time and is able to make his necklace.
 During his search he makes a friend who attends the parade with him.